jlelong/LaTeX-Workshop-wiki/View.md

 ### latex-workshop.view.pdf.invertMode.grayscale

 Define the CSS grayscale filter level of the PDF viewer when the invert mode is enabled.
 Possible values are from `0` to `1`.
+You must reopen the internal viewers or restart VS Code to take into account a change in this configuration.

 | type     | default value |
 | -------- | ------------- |